Skip to main content

 Step 4: Route Billable Traffic

-const { data: connections } = await lava.connections.list();
+const { data: customers } = await lava.customers.list();

-const connection = connections[0];
+const customer = customers[0];

 // Generate a forward token for this customer